dotnet/intro-to-dotnet-web-dev/5-blazor/README.md

 - Insert the game into a .NET MAUI with Blazor application and play it on your phone or tablet.

 Happy coding and have fun!

+## Connect with us

+We're excited to support you on your learning journey!
+Check out the [.NET Community Page](https://dotnet.microsoft.com/platform/community) to find links to our blogs, YouTube, Twitter, and more.